waynodiablo/Oystercard/bookmark_manager/09_creating_a_link_model.md

 We know that links need to be saved (persisted) somewhere and that we want to use a database.
 So we want our Link class to somehow map to a database...

-In this challenge you'll create your a "model" using a Ruby class and DataMapper
+In this challenge you'll create your "model" using a Ruby class and DataMapper

 ## Learning Objectives covered